json-api-dotnet/JsonApiDotNetCore/docs/getting-started/step-by-step.md

 # Step-By-Step Guide to a Running API

-The most basic use case leverages Entity Framework.
+The most basic use case leverages Entity Framework Core.
 The shortest path to a running API looks like:

 - Create a new web app